Pre-Departure Information | Joburg to Nairobi

-For general spending £10 - £30 ($15-$45) a day is a good start excluding side trips.
+For general spending £20 ($30) a day is a good start, excluding side trips.
 This depends on how much you drink, eat out and the souvenirs you buy.
-The safest way to bring money is 1/3 cash in US$, 1/3 Travellers cheques in either US$ or £ English Sterling (but not Scottish) or Euros and 1/3 in money on your credit card.
+The best way to bring money is 1/2 cash in US$ and 1/2 in money on your credit card.

 Suggested list of clothing and equipment

 The less you take the less you have to pack, wash, lug home and you’ll pick up extras along the way.
-There are lots of cheap second hand clothes in the markets.
+There are lots of cheap second-hand clothes in the markets.
 It will be hot, cool and cold at night, so bring a variety of clothes and expect them to be well worn by the end of the trip.